ryanbratten/arduino-pulsed-ground-solenoid-switcher/README.md

 The loop function reads the state of the input pin.
 If the input is HIGH, it checks if the interval has passed using millis() and switches the solenoids accordingly.
 If the input is LOW, both solenoids are turned off.
-This sketch ensures that the solenoids switch at a frequency of 60 Hz, sharing the load equally.
-Adjust the pin numbers and the input conditions according to your specific hardware setup.

 ## Hardware Components